-Sumo Wrestling in Tokyo: Buying Sumo tickets, Schedule, Best seats for foreigners, How to get there, what time the Professional wrestlers appear, visiting the Wrestling Stables and the Sumo museum.
+Sumo Tournaments Schedule, Best seats for foreigners, How to get to Tokyo Sumo Wrestler Tournaments, what time do the Professional wrestlers appear, visiting the Wrestling Stables and the Sumo museum.

 The Sumo tournaments in Tokyo are a big Happening.

 Fans ride together on the subway, and there is a lot of before and after drinking and eating in the right places around the Arena.